lkallas/ps5-telia-scout/README.md

 This script is obsolete due to the fact that Telia has taken action against this script, therefore it will not function correctly anymore.

-1. API will response with HTTP 200 and empty body if the `user-agent` header contains `node-fetch`.
+1. API will respond with HTTP 200 and empty body if the `user-agent` header contains `node-fetch`.
 2. HTTP 403 is returned when IP is blacklisted.

 These restrictions can easily be overcome.
 But I will **NOT** provide any public workarounds.